A deserving Japan reaches first Rugby World Cup quarterfinal - WHIZ News

 It started well for Scotland when flyhalf Finn Russell strolled through some weak defense in the seventh minute, but then Japan responded with three tries.

-After opting against a penalty attempt within range, Yu Tamura didn’t have the distance to land a long-range effort, so Japan decided to go ball-in-hand.
+After spurning a shot and missing a shot at goal, Japan went ball-in-hand.

 From halfway, Japan spread the ball left to find both speedsters in space.
-Fukuoka almost got around his opposite but lost his footing in the tackle and somehow managed a one-handed offload on his inside to Matsushima, who sprinted away to score.
+Fukuoka almost got around his opposite but lost his footing and somehow managed a one-handed offload to Matsushima, who sprinted away to score.

-A jinking run from Matsushima was the spark for Japan’s second try, with prop Keita Inagaki diving over under the crossbar.

 After a Scottish 22-meter restart, Japan spread the ball left, where Tim Lafaele grubbered a kick through for Fukuoka to grab one-handed and stumble over to score.
 Tamura’s sideline conversion made it a 14-point margin.